eaze/SimpleSurvey/README.md

 Data Persistence: <br/>

 * You will need to persist the data in some way.
-* You DO NOT need to use a database, and the easier for us to run it the better :).
+* You DO NOT need to use any external data persistance (database,cache etc), and the easier for us to run it the better :).
 * But think about how you would want to do it in production and write up (one paragraph) how you would do it.

 General: <br/>